facebook/buck2/README.md

 * To understand why Buck2 might be interesting, see [this explainer](https://buck2.build/docs/why/) or [our introductory blog post](https://engineering.fb.com/2023/04/06/open-source/buck2-open-source-large-scale-build-system).
 * For our user-facing documentation see [https://buck2.build/](https://buck2.build/).

-We're keen for you to give Buck2 a go and [let us know](https://github.com/facebook/buck2/issues) any problems you run into.
+We're keen for you to give Buck2 a go and [let us know](https://github.com/facebook/buck2/issues) of any problems you run into.

 ## Getting started

-You can either download the [latest](https://github.com/facebook/buck2/releases/tag/latest) `buck2` binary, or build from source.
+You can either download the [latest](https://github.com/facebook/buck2/releases/tag/latest) `buck2` binary or build from source.

 Buck2 is written in Rust, which requires [rustup](https://rustup.rs/) to compile.